DamonOehlman/browserify.min/README.md

 ## Use Browserify

 I'm a massive fan of [browserify](https://github.com/substack/node-browserify).
-If I'm telling people to do __just one thing__ to improve their own experience with writing JS for a browser environment, it's to use browserify (ideally in conjuction with a tool like [beefy](https://github.com/chrisdickinson/beefy)).
+If I'm telling people to __do just one thing to improve their own experience with writing JS for a browser environment__, it's to use browserify (ideally in conjuction with a tool like [beefy](https://github.com/chrisdickinson/beefy)).

 As it's evolved, browserify has continued to improve as a tool.
 Actually, let's call it a weapon.
 Now at major version 4, browserify is a sharp, well crafted weapon that allows even a beginner swordsperson to do real damage to the enemies of efficient and modular clientside code.
 There is a lot to know though, and as you journey with your trusty blade it's important to know some more advanced moves.